-Stats in Bloodborne go a long way in determine what kind of a character you have, their strengths & weaknesses, and what kind of equipment you can use.
+Stats in Bloodborne go a long way in determining what kind of a character you have, their strengths & weaknesses, and what kind of equipment you can use.
 Much like in Dark Souls, there is a huge list of offense, defensive, and utility stats that govern the performance of your character in the game.

-Understanding Stats, Attributes and Status Effects
+Understanding Stats, Attributes, and Status Effects

-Understanding these stats is extremely important, because they allow you to determine what weapons suit you best, how you will build your character, and where your deficiencies lie.
+Understanding these stats is extremely important because they allow you to determine what weapons suit you best, how you will build your character, and where your deficiencies lie.

 The level of your character is determined by the number of points you have invested in your various attributes.

 Blood Echoes is the currency of the game, and is obtained by killing enemies.
 It is lost whenever you die, but can be retained from the same spot after resurrection.
 Note that some enemies (with glowing red eyes) will actually attempt to take your Blood Echoes away after you die, so it is best to attempt to regain them quickly.

 Strength is the primary stat for physical damage in Bloodborne.
 It will also determine the scaling of damage with certain weapons in the game.
 Strength soft-caps at 25 and hard-caps at 50.

 Vitality is the only stat in Bloodborne that determines the amount of HP you have.
 It also plays an important role in determining your Physical defense.
 Vitality soft-caps at 30 and hard-caps at 50.